-Thangka is an important Buddhist painting art which enjoys a long history in Nepal dating back to the 5th century.
+Thangka is an important Buddhist painting art, which has been practiced in Nepal since the 5th century.

 The process for creating a Nepalese Thangka is particularly complicated.
-Before painting, the artist should choose an auspicious day to bathe and clean the body, burn incense and pray, then begin to prepare materials for the Thangka while chanting the Buddhist scripture.
-After the material preparation, a set of process is carried out to produce the product, such as making canvas, composition drafting, coloring and dyeing, hooking and shaping, paving gold, opening eyes, sewing and consecrating.
-The time for making a Thangka can vary from month to year depending on the complexity of the painting.
-The pigments of Thangka are even more elaborated, which include traditional raw materials of precious mineral gemstones such as gold, silver, pearl, agate, coral, pine stone, malachite, cinnabar, and natural plants such as saffron, rhubarb, blue dragonfly.
-These natural pigments enable the painting to maintain the original color for a hundred years or even a thousand years.
+Before painting, the artist should choose an auspicious day to bathe, burn incense, and pray; he or she then begins to prepare materials for the Thangka while chanting the Buddhist scriptures.
+The painting also follows a set process: making the canvas, composing the painting, drafting, coloring and dyeing, hooking and shaping, paving gold, opening the eyes, sewing, and consecrating.
+It can take between a month and a year to make a Thangka, depending on the complexity of the painting.
+The pigments of a Thangka include traditional raw materials of precious mineral gemstones such as gold, silver, pearl, agate, coral, pine stone, malachite, cinnabar, and natural plants such as saffron, rhubarb, and blue dragonfly.
+These natural pigments enable the painting to maintain its original color for hundreds of years—or even a thousand years.

 The Center will hold tea parties, where statues of Buddha, Thangka, and the Seven Buddhist Treasures are at auction waiting for those with karmic connection to collect.

 From time to time, the Center holds tea parties, during which statues of Buddha, Thangkas, and the Seven Buddhist Treasures are available at auction—waiting to be purchased by those who experience a karmic connection to them.